andersch.dev

 <2024-05-31>

-In the case of xxd, running xxd -i file.ext will output C code of the following form:
+In the case of xxd, running xxd -i file.ext will output C code:

 unsigned char file_ext[] = {